 - USB Microphone

+Presentations must be submitted as an MP4 Video file, preferably in 1080p resolution.
 You can create the video using any tools or methods you wish.
-We’ve found the easiest way, however, is by using Microsoft PowerPoint.
+We’ve found the easiest options to be recording via zoom, or using Microsoft PowerPoint.

 Day of Your Presentation: